trinsic-id/v2-sdk/docs/walkthroughs/vaccination.md

     <!--/codeinclude-->

-Note down the response `item_id` printed to the console for the next step.
+The response to this call contains an Item ID; copy this down.

 !!! abstract "Further Reading: Wallets"
     - Learn more about [Wallets](/learn/wallets/){target=_blank}